DIVA adopts NAGVA Rules

 Section 1: Conduct

-- Unsportsmanlike conduct, such as Physical Violence or Verbal or Written abuse against any player, spectator or referee.
-Jeering, taunting or inappropriate behavior against any team or player.
+- Unsportsmanlike conduct such as physical violence; verbal or written abuse against any player, spectator, or referee; jeering, taunting or inappropriate behavior against any team or player.

 - No participation in team reffing or scorekeeping duties, including line judging.

-- Use of inappropriate language or comments that focus on someone’s age, race, sex, religion, national origin, sexual orientation and gender identity.
+- Use of inappropriate language or comments that focus on someone’s age, race, sex, religion, national origin, sexual orientation, or gender identity.

 1.2 The Board of Directors has the ability to sanction a member or a team for violations of the DIVA Procedures and Rules or for any activity deemed by the Board to be detrimental to the league.
 Member sanctions may include but are not limited to: verbal warning, written warning, suspension from league play and activities for a specified period of time, expulsion from the league, possible suspension from league sanctioned NAGVA Tournaments.
 Team sanctions may include but are not limited to: verbal warning, written warning, forfeiture of game(s), removal of the team from the season tournament, dissolution of the team.
-Members will have the right to respond to the board on any sanction given as per our Bylaws, reference, III – J
+Members will have the right to respond to the board on any sanction given as per our Bylaws, reference section III, subsection J.

 1.3 All members are required to follow the rules of the host facility.

 1.4 No member shall participate in league play or officiate if he/she is under the influence of alcohol or illegal substance.
 A member in violation of this rule will be asked to leave the facility.

 1.5 No member shall have alcoholic beverages or illegal substances on the property at any DIVA playing function.
 This includes the parking lots of the gyms.
 Members are expected to comply with all local, state and federal statutes.